pragmagrid/lifemapper-server/README.rst

 The reboot is needed to run a few initialization ($PKGROOT/rocks/bin/initLM) started with /etc/rc.d/rocksconfig.d/post-99-lifemapper-lmserver.
-After the frontend boots up check the /tmp/lifemapper-config.log file to check the status of initialization commands.
+After the frontend boots up, check the success of initialization commands in log files in /tmp:
+  * initLM.log
+  * updateDB.log,
+  * installServerCronJobs.log
+  * post-99-lifemapper-lmserver.debug

 At this point the  server is ready to run lifemapper-specific commands for pipeline initialization and data seeding, see `Using Lifemapper`_